syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data from Collection Objects to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/CollectionObjects%20to%20Worksheet).
+A complete working example to export from collection of objects to an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/CollectionObjects%20to%20Worksheet).

-### Import Data Options
+We can also export from collection of objects to an Excel, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-to-excel-csharp.aspx#objects-to-Excel).

+An online sample link to [export from collection of objects to an Excel](https://ej2.syncfusion.com/aspnetcore/Excel/CollectionObjects#/material3) in ASP.NET Core.

+#### Options to Export from Collection of Objects to Excel

-[ExcelImportDataOptions](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelImportDataOptions.html) is a support class for [ImportData](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportData_System_Collections_IEnumerable_Syncfusion_XlsIO_ExcelImportDataOptions_) method which contains various properties to import data with formatting.
+[ExcelImportDataOptions](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelImportDataOptions.html) is a support class for [ImportData](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportData_System_Collections_IEnumerable_Syncfusion_XlsIO_ExcelImportDataOptions_) method which contains various properties to export from collection of objects to Excel with formatting.

 **ExcelImportDataOptions** class contains the following properties: